GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 • Consequence: The click-through rate (CTR) on traditional organic results is falling, while the importance of being cited in AI sources (the famous "citations") is skyrocketing.

-1.2 Statistics confirming the break
+1.2 Statistics that confirm the shift

 II.
 Why is traditional SEO no longer enough in the face of LLMs?

-2.1 Semantic understanding vs. Keyword indexing
+2.1 Semantic understanding vs. keyword indexing

 2.2 The paradox of invisible authority

-A website may have enormous Domain Authority (DA) but never be cited by ChatGPT.
+A site may have enormous Domain Authority (DA) but never be cited by ChatGPT.
 Why?
 Because its content may be too diluted, too promotional, or lack data structure.
 GEO corrects this flaw by making content "machine-understandable" without sacrificing the human experience.

 III.
 The technical foundations of GEO: LMO and AEO